Accounts | Insights

 Account name: The name of the user account.

-Provider: The name of the connector.
+Provider: The source of the data discovered by Insights.

 Type: The user type.